Robert Spencer (of The Julian Bream Consort)

 Well, there’s a point.
-You see, music before about 1590 should be thumb over.
+You see, music before about 1590 should be thumb under.
 If you’re going to do a programme that features music before 1590, and after, and Baroque lute, it’s very difficult to have three different techniques, it really is.
 I mean, I’ve known people who try and do it.
 But again, the very fact, why did they change the hand position?
 They must have found thumb under was unsatisfactory for some reason.
 Therefore, I use thumb out for all music.

 There’s the same problem for other instruments.
 A keyboard player now, if he’s going to play Byrd, Couperin, Bach, Beethoven, Schoenberg, in one programme… what’s he going to do?
 Have a row of different instruments that you wheel on after each piece?
 Or do you say, I’ll play all this on the piano.
 I think one’s go to be practical: there are limits to how authentic you can be.